supportingami/sami-maths-club/maths-club-pack/en/student/balls-and-books.md

 ![](../../images/balls-and-books-1.png)

-.1.
-You have a bag of 5 balls, all of different colors.
+1.You have a bag of 5 balls, all of different colors.
 You take two balls out of the bag.

 How many different possible outcomes are there?